AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-01-part2.md

 ---

-#Basic Series \#1 Tutorial Part 2
+#Tutorial \#1, Part 2

-In this tutorial, you will learn to make the following tall 1 by 2 card:![10-step-tutorial-basic-series01-part2-step9]
+In this tutorial, you will learn to make the following tall 1 by 2 card:![10-step-tutorial-01-part2-step9]

 By doing this, you learn something about toolset placement: We place tools on a different position on the card without changing the position of the tools itself, but just by moving the position of the overall toolset!